Best Tiger Safaris & Wildlife Tours in India | Tigerwalah

 Q. How can international travellers plan a wildlife tour in India?

-International travellers can plan a complete India wildlife tour with Tigerwalah entirely online.
-Share your dates, preferred parks and budget, and we send a detailed itinerary within 24 hours — covering park permits, accommodation, internal transfers and expert naturalist guides.
+Plan your India wildlife tour with Tigerwalah entirely online.
+Share your dates, parks and budget — we send a detailed itinerary within 24 hours, covering permits, lodges, transfers and naturalist guides.
+Airport pickups from Delhi, Mumbai or any major gateway.
+Pay by international bank transfer or major card.
+Book 3–6 months ahead for peak season (October–March).

 Q. What is the best time for a tiger safari in India?